A honey of a project saves mangroves in the Dominican Republic

 In support of this locally led conservation, Seacology’s grant will help establish a beekeeping enterprise, beginning with 40 hives next to the mangrove forest.
 Run by members of the fishing community, this business will serve several purposes.
 As an alternative source of income for fishing families, it will take some pressure off the area’s fish populations.
 The honey produced will be marketed as “Sosua Mangrove Honey,” increasing local awareness of the importance of protecting the mangrove ecosystem.

 The project will also strengthen local ecotourism, urgently needed in the DR because the COVID-19 pandemic has devastated international travel.
-Community members will create walking paths, a wildlife-viewing area, informational signs, a gathering center, and a waste-collection center.
+Community members will create walking paths, a wildlife-viewing area, informational signs, a gathering center, and a waste-collection center, which includes a composter to produce organic fertilizer.
 They will buy kayaks and paddleboards to use for visitor tours and surveillance of the area.
 They will receive training on conservation and how to educate visitors, and share this information with local schools and businesses.

 The project is generously supported by 11th Hour Racing, a Rhode Island-based organization that focuses on the environmental challenges facing the sailing community and marine industries.
 It supports innovative, collaborative, and systemic change that will improve the health of our oceans.